-A structured literary educational program may have several elements like:
+A structured literary educational program may

 Phonology involves studying the sound structure of words.
 The smallest unit of sound in a word is known as a phoneme and an important part of this is the ability to split words into the sounds they’re made up of.